Technology management positions are taking many IT professionals beyond the server room and into the conference room.

 Managing technology has become a high-growth field with great career options.
-In fact, U.S. News and World Report ranked IT managers as the third-best technology job in 2021, and the 12th best job overall.
+In fact, U.S. News and World Report ranked IT managers as the fourth-best technology job in 2022, and the 13th best job overall.

 Whether you have experience in the tech field or are just beginning to pursue your technology degree, the field of technology management could be the right career move for you.

 Technology managers have the technological know-how to execute many of the jobs that they supervise, but instead focus on bringing technology solutions to the table, and ensuring that those initiatives are handled efficiently.

 Negotiating with vendors for the service of current products or the purchase of new ones

 Coordinating the installation and/or upgrade of an organization's computer system

 Protecting the office network from hackers and malware

 Why should I consider a career in IT management?

 All businesses — regardless of size or industry — need IT managers, resulting in steady job growth and job security.
 IT managers are in especially high demand for financial and insurance companies, manufacturing firms, government organizations and other companies that handle vast amounts of customer and employee data.

 Employment opportunities for IT managers in the healthcare field are also expected to increase, as hospitals and health insurance companies continue to adopt new information systems to manage patient data and electronic health records.